SusannaEgelston/OUParkingActivityDetector/README.md

 The user will need a browser that suppports html, css, and JavaScript, which pretty much all modern browsers have.
 Also they will need an internet connection to connect to the website's server.

+## License
+Our project will utilize the MIT license because we want our project to be open source.
+We want people to be able to utilize our code at their colleges if they want, but they must mention our license in their code.
+This will allow our product to recieve more recognition and possible help to find ways to improve our product.